tryjumping/dose-response/design.md

 ### Using a Dose

+Note: we should probably increase the initial dose strengths -- to around 60 or so -- so that the player overdoses immediately if they take two in a quick succession.

 Adds the Dose's bonuses of Strength, Confidence, Nerve and Will.
 The Strength bonus is reduced by Tolerance.
 The other attribute bonuses are not affected by Tolerance.